 Focus on instilling trust, and making it almost impossible to not take the next step with you.

-Nothing matters more than trust, when it comes to creating an insanely good website.
+Nothing matters more than trust when it comes to creating an insanely good website.
 You have to drive the point home that you have a track record, with badges, with testimonials, and with undeniably awesome examples of your previous work.
 Then – right as they reach a fever pitch of trusting you, and wanting to work with you – have an obvious next step, a big juicy bright button that pushes them to take the next step with you.

 Start with a style guide to ensure consistency

 I can’t stress the importance of developing a style guide for your company brand, enough.
 Documenting the expectation of design quality for your brand is key in ensuring you have a consistent design aesthetic across your marketing material.
-Leaving a succinct impressions on your potential clients.
+Leaving a succinct impression on your potential clients.
 Starting with a style guide is the best piece of advice I can give to any business when embarking on a web design project.

 Focus your efforts on your customer’s need